 In my free time, I enjoy traveling, cooking, playing various instruments, and going to classic car shows.

 I’m a fourth year undergraduate from Sacramento, with a psychobiology major with a linguistics minor.
 I’m relatively new to linguistics in general, but I’m interested in language development and acquisition, and I hope to end up as a speech pathologist or neurologist.

 In my free time I love tutoring kids, hanging out with friends, and dancing!

-Outside of the lab, I enjoy studying foreign languages and practicing kendo, a type of Japanese fencing.
+Outside of the lab, I enjoy playing tennis and practicing ASL.

-I'm a fourth year undergraduate student from Southern California, majoring in Linguistics and Spanish.
-My research interests include language processing, second language acquisition, Spanish linguistics, and neurolinguistics.
+I'm a third year undergraduate from San Diego, majoring in Linguistics and Scandinavian Languages.
+My interests include language acquisition, language processing, sociolinguistics, and Germanic languages.

 Outside of the lab, I enjoy traveling, baking, reading, and playing with my dogs.